muratk3n/thirdwave/en/README.md

 ---

-The shoddiest of everything can be found in gobble gobble
+The shoddiest version of everything can be found in gobble gobble

 ---